-Sebastiano Belleggia is a second-year Ph.D. student in Classical Studies.
+Sebastiano Belleggia is a third-year Ph.D. student in Classical Studies.
 His research interests include logic, metaphysics and natural sciences in the broad context of ancient philosophy, particularly in Aristotle and his exegetes from Late Antiquity to Middle Ages.

 He was admitted to the Scuola Normale Superiore in 2016, where he attended classes up until 2021.
 In the meantime, he has earned a B.A. in Philosophy (2016-2019), an M.A. in Philosophy (2019-2021) and an M.A. in Classics (2021-2022) at the University of Pisa.